Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

 ## Overview

 Checks two MySQL/MariaDB best-practice knobs that do not have a dedicated plugin: `innodb_stats_on_metadata` and `concurrent_insert`.
-The OK output now lists both verified values so admins immediately see what was checked.
+The OK output lists both verified values so admins immediately see what was checked.

 * `innodb_stats_on_metadata`: when ON, InnoDB recalculates index statistics every time `information_schema` tables are queried.
 Most modern setups keep this OFF because applications and tooling query `information_schema` frequently.
 * `concurrent_insert`: when set to `NEVER`/`0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs.
 The recommended value is `AUTO` (the modern default).

-The `innodb_file_per_table` knob is covered by the `mysql-innodb-buffer-pool-size` check; this plugin no longer duplicates it.

 **Important Notes:**